PRIZM-Experiment/prizm-data-wrangling/README.md

     }
 }
 ```
 The container's primary keys, `100MHz` and `70MHz`, refer to the two PRIZM instruments.
-The data associated with a particular polarization channel are listed under the appropriate channel key, as examplified by the `pol` and `time_sys_start` entries under both the `EW` and `NS` keys.
-Meanwhile, the data describing the instrument's switching cadence are listed under the `Switch` key, as illustrated above by the `antenna` and `short` entries.
-Any remaining data are listed under the `Housekeeping` key, as shown by the `cross_real` and `temp_100_ambient` entries.
+The data associated with a particular polarization channel are listed under the appropriate channel key, as examplified by the `pol` and `time_sys_start` entries under both the `EW` and `NS` secondary keys.
+Meanwhile, the data describing the instrument's switching cadence are listed under the secondary `Switch` key, as illustrated above by the `antenna` and `short` entries.
+Any remaining data are listed under the secondary `Housekeeping` key, as shown by the `cross_real` and `temp_100_ambient` entries.

 ### Usage